Kamakura's Seven Entrances: The Gokuraku Pass

-The Gokuraku Pass (極楽寺切通) is a section of the road that from the beach in Yuigahama passes in front of Gokuraku-ji's gate, returns to the sea after Inamuragasaki, then goes on to Shichirigahama, Koshigoe and Katase, ultimately joining the famous Tokaidō road.
+The Gokuraku Pass (極楽寺切通) is a section of the road that, from the beach in Yuigahama, passes in front of Gokuraku-ji's gate, returns to the sea after Inamuragasaki, then goes on to Shichirigahama, Koshigoe, and Katase, ultimately joining the famous Tokaidō road.
 According to tradition, the pass was opened by the founder of Gokuraku-ji, Ninshō (1217–1303).
-The pass was chosen by Nitta Yoshisada for his 1333 attack on Kamakura and saw therefore ferocious fighting.
+The pass was chosen by Nitta Yoshisada for his 1333 attack on Kamakura and therefore saw ferocious fighting.

 The stele on the pass says:

 This place used to be a hill but Ninshō, the founder of Gokuraku-ji, had it flattened and opened this road.
 The so-called Gokuraku-ji Pass is this road.
 When in 1333 Nitta Yoshisada attacked Kamakura, the army's shoguns Ōdate Muneuji and Eda Yukiyoshi advanced with their forces along this road, and here they clashed with Kamakura's forces commanded by Osaragi Sadanao.
 This is the place where they camped and fought.